petermr/openVirus/README.md

 # openVirus
 aggregation of scholarly publications and extracted knowledge on viruses and epidemics.

-## NOTE for Hackathon
-See [hackathon EUvsVirus.org](EUvsVirus.MD) for weekend EUvsVirus hack this weekend (24-26 April) and [our project contentmine-scientific-knowledge-for-all](https://devpost.com/software/contentmine-scientific-knowledge-for-all) .
-You may also wish to register on their site (https://euvsvirus.org channel `t_contentmine_ffr2axj4x`) as well..

 ## NOTE
 This site is to develop knowledge resources and tools to help tackle the COVID19 outbreak. **It is NOT a guide to public COVID information.** The actual content created from the site is drawn from reliable sources (journals, guidelines) but has **NOT been filtered or reviewed**.